tkareine/dotfiles/README.md

 Source Editor, select all the list items with Cmd+A and click on the font icon at the bottom to select another font for all the items.

-The installer installs the theme.
-Alternatively, you can install the theme manually by copying `Library/Developer/Xcode/UserData/FontAndColorThemes/tkareine-zenburn.dvtcolortheme` to `~/Library/Developer/Xcode/UserData/FontAndColorThemes/` directory.
+For installing the theme manually, copy `Library/Developer/Xcode/UserData/FontAndColorThemes/tkareine-zenburn.dvtcolortheme` file to `~/Library/Developer/Xcode/UserData/FontAndColorThemes/` directory.

 [Jari Nurminen](http://kippura.org/zenburnpage/) invented the theme originally.